-"Captive" is a futuristic dungeon based action RPG where the player must rescue himself from prison onboard an alien space station that looked a little bit like a Death Star.
-To achieve this, the player has control of four robots through a futuristic laptop computer (dont ask me why the ailens didnt confiscate it).
+Captive is a futuristic dungeon-crawling action RPG where the player must escape imprisonment onboard an alien space station.
+To achieve this, the player has control of four robots, through a futuristic laptop computer.
 These robots are stationed on board their spaceship somewhere in the galaxy.

-Each level had a scientist enemy that looked human but turned into a werewolf when attacked.
-When defeated he would drop a code that could then be typed into a computer located in the level.
-The computer would dispense a probe.
+Each level has a scientist enemy that looks human but turns into a werewolf when attacked.
+When defeated, he drops a code that can then be typed into a computer that is located on the level.
+The computer then dispenses a probe.

-Once rescued from the prison, the player had the option to continue playing.
-At that point, the aliens would appear and whisk you and your laptop away to another space station and the whole thing would start again only with bigger monsters and better items to be had.
-Although there were a great number of pre-defined levels, the game also came with a random level generator for those brave souls that got far enough.
-Essentially, it is an never ending game!
+Once rescued from the prison, the player has the option to continue playing.
+At that point, the aliens appear and whisk the protagonist and their laptop away to another space station and the whole thing starts again with the difficulty increased.
+Although there were a large number of pre-defined levels, the game also comes with a random level generator.

-With a planet identified by a probe, the player had to land on the planets surface and search for the dungeon entrance.
-Whilst on the surface, dinosaurs would attack you.
-When you found the dungeon door, there was a brief push-buttons-in-right-order puzzle to solve to open the door - but it was vital for the player to remember the code!
-At the end of the level, having retireved the "Probe" for that planet, the player was forced to blow up the base using explosives on the dungeon generators.
-When escaping the exploding dungeon, the player had to run back to the entrance and enter the door code essentially against the clock (depicted by flames chasing you).
+With a planet identified by a probe, the player has to land on the planet's surface and search for the dungeon entrance.
+Whilst on the surface, players would be attacked by dinosaurs.
+Players would then have to enter a specific code to open the door to the 'dungeon'.
+At the end of the level, having retrieved the probe for that planet, the player must blow up the base using explosives on the generators.
+When escaping the exploding dungeon, the player has to quickly escape and enter the door code while being chased by flames.

 Each robot has a color and can be named.
-In typical RPG fashion, each robot has armour for arms, legs, hands, feet, torso and head.
-Improving armour would improve a robots stats (maximum carrying threshold, resistance to attack etc).
-The Torso was the most vital item as it powered the robots.
-Players had to regularly top up the power supply for each droid from handy power outlets found around each dungeon to keep the robots going.
-Damaged body parts could be repaired at friendly shop keepers, and only depletion of the health of the Torso unit would deactivate any robot.
+Each robot has armour for arms, legs, hands, feet, torso, and head.
+Improving armor also improves a robot's stats (maximum carrying threshold, resistance to attack, etc).
+The torso is the most vital item; it powers the robots.
+Players have to regularly top up the power supply for each robot from power outlets found around each dungeon.
+Damaged body parts can be repaired by shop keepers.
+Only depletion of the torso's health deactivates a robot.

-Each robot also had "slots" representing a backpack inventory, and slots for chip upgrades.
-These could be purchased from Shopkeepers that inhabit the dungeons you must search.
-These upgrades included things like "Visor" for seeing in the dark, "Mapper" to provide a basic map and most memorably "upside down" to walk on ceilings (this was to avoid corrosive water and to help hit certain enemies).
-Where and when appropriate, upgrades were displayed in the monitors across the top of the game view.
-Use of these upgrades would drain the Robots torso power charge.
+Each robot also has "slots" representing a backpack inventory, and slots for chip upgrades.
+Using money found on the bodies of enemies, players can make purchases from shopkeepers that inhabit the game's dungeons.
+These upgrades include things like visors for seeing in the dark, mappers to provide a basic map, and an item that allows robots to walk on ceilings (this can be used to avoid corrosive water and to help hit certain enemies).
+Where and when appropriate, upgrades are displayed on the monitors across the top of the game view.
+Use of these upgrades drain the robot's torso power charge.

-The use of armour and weapons was limited via an experience points system.
-Each robot gained experience from performing any and all tasks (even walking into walls).
-These points could then be "spent" upgrading your robots stats so that the lastest armour or weapon was within that robots mental capacity.
-For example, to use a Magnum VII may have required a Handgun Stat of 22 out of 24.
-In this way it was possible to customise your robots abilities.
+The use of armor and weapons is limited via an experience points system.
+Each robot gains experience from performing any and all tasks (even walking into walls).
+These points can then be spent upgrading the robots' stats.
+For example, the use of a Magnum VII may have required a handgun stat of 22 out of 24.